lightmaster/Meteobridge-Weather34-Template/README.md

 # This repository is maintained William (aka lightmaster)

-William will be maintaining on behalf of Brian Underdown .Brian no longer wishes to contribute and does want to stifle progress .
+William will be maintaining on behalf of Brian Underdown .Brian no longer wishes to contribute and does not want to stifle progress .
 Please use the support available via the Github issues function or via email support@baxleyweather.com